GovTechSG/seed-documentation/offboard-device/mac-os-using-script.md

 ![note-org-id](../images/macos-find-org-id-2.png)

-4. Refer to the following table and find the Defender's organisation on your device.
+4. Refer to the following table and find your Defender's organisation.

   | org_id  | Organisation |
   | ------------- |:-------------:|
   | faa36a5e-2da6-4225-8e27-226177c801a0      | WOG     |
   | 49237d71-42ac-425a-a803-881b92cc18ce  | TechPass    |

-!> **Important**<br> If your organisation ID is neither **WOG** nor **TechPass**, you can only use [**Method 2**](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/offboard-device/mac-os) for offboarding your device from SEED.
+!> **Important**<br> If your Defender organisation is neither **WOG** nor **TechPass**, contact the IT support of the organisation that provided you the device.

-5. Download the offboarding package(ZIP file) for your organisation.
+5. Download the offboarding script, a ZIP file, for your Defender organisation.

   | Organisation  | SEED offboarding script |
   | ------------- |:-------------:|